List of Quality Comics characters: Angles O'Day

 Angles O'Day first appeared in Ken Shannon #1 (October 1951).

 Archie Atkins

 Archie Atkins, Desert Scout first appeared in Military Comics #1 (August 1941).

 Arizona Ames / Arizona Raines

 Arizona Ames first appeared in Crack Western #63 (November 1949).
 His name was changed to Arizona Raines without explanation in issue #66 (May 1950).

 Atomictot

 Atomictot first appeared in All Humor Comics #2 (Summer 1946).

 The Barker

 Carnie Calahan was a circus barker who first appeared in National Comics #42 (May 1944).

 Betty Bates

 Betty Bates, Lady-at-Law first appeared in Hit Comics #4 (October 1940).
 She is a tough criminal defense attorney in 1940's New York who relied on unconventional (and dubiously legal) methods.
 She was notably one of the only female attorneys practicing at the time.

 Betty Bates in other media

 Elizabeth Bates appears in the Creature Commandos episode "Chasing Squirrels", voiced by Linda Cardellini.
-This version is Weasel's lawyer.